dkulp2/cnvs/pl/README.txt

 Output is in $workDir

-merge_cnv.R - performs initial basic prediction using simple heuristics => csm likelihoods.R - generates poisson probs along a chromome => pois and bkpt tables staircase.R - improves each CNV by removing small gaps, dealing with staircase, and refining ends using MLE => smlcsm collapse.R - flattens the (smlcsm) predictions into non-overlapping segments => smlx2csm priors.R - takes collapse set (smlx2csm) and the transition likelihoods (bkpt) to generate priors => ?? posterior.R - takes prior set(s) and CNV predictions => cnv
+1. merge_cnv.R - performs initial basic prediction using simple heuristics => csm
+2. likelihoods.R - generates poisson probs along a chromome => pois and bkpt tables
+3. staircase.R - improves each CNV by removing small gaps, dealing with staircase, and refining ends using MLE => smlcsm
+4. collapse.R - flattens the (smlcsm) predictions into non-overlapping segments => smlx2csm
+5. priors.R - takes collapse set (smlx2csm) and the transition likelihoods (bkpt) to generate priors => ??
+6. posterior.R - takes prior set(s) and CNV predictions => cnv

+train/test is distinguished in database by label and CNV sets stored in Rdata files are segregated by directory

+1-5 is run on train
+1-6 is run on test with train's label passed to posterior.R